Organised by Indigenous tourism operators for Indigenous tourism in AUSTRALIA

-As an Aboriginal organisation, Indigenous Conference Services knows how important it is to work in a culturally safe and respectful environment wherein workers in the industry providing supports to our people genuinely understand the important of culture, country, history, community and family as well as achieve a level of cultural competency so that they can work collaboratively and respectfully alongside our people.
+As an Aboriginal organisation, Indigenous Conference Services knows how important it is to work in a culturally safe and respectful environment wherein workers in the industry providing support to our people genuinely understand the importance of culture, country, history, community and family as well as achieve a level of cultural competency so that they can work collaboratively and respectfully alongside our people.

 In Australia, the protocol is to recognise the Traditional Owners of the land to which we are gathering.
 Therefore, all presentations must begin with an acknowledgement to country and acknowledgement to local Traditional Elders.
 All presentations must begin with words like, “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
-We acknowledge the deep feelings of attachment and relationship of Aboriginal peoples to Country.
-We also pay respects to the cultural authority of Aboriginal peoples visiting/attending from other areas of Australia who are present here”.
+We acknowledge the deep feelings of attachment and relationship of First Nations peoples to Country.
+We also pay respects to the cultural authority of First Nations peoples visiting/attending from other areas of Australia who are present here”.

-The 2020 international Indigenous Caring for Country Conference encompasses the belief that living on country positively impacts on Aboriginal & Torres Straits Islander peoples’ health and well-being.
-With the challenges of climate change nowadays, our caring for country traditions and methods are receiving greater recognition in partnership with various sectors in government, NGOs, community and in the private sector.
+The 2023 International First Nations Tourism Conference: Caring for Country & Culture encompasses the belief that living on-country positively impacts on Aboriginal & Torres Straits Islander peoples’ health and well-being.
+With the challenges of climate change nowadays, our caring for country traditions and methods are receiving greater recognition in partnership with various sectors in government, NGOs, community and in the private tourism sector.
 The conference highlights that caring for country encompasses the holistic meanings and values of Indigenous people throughout Australia.
 However, caring for country for both land and sea is everyone’s business and should not be just an Indigenous tradition, but is a shared responsibility of all people in the world.